 The summertime was all about bringing your indoor décor outside, via statement-making outdoor rugs, outdoor chandeliers, and stylized painting methods.
-On the flip side, including elements of the outdoors inside is not only a cost-effective way to decorate, but also a wonderful way to pay homage to nature, all fall and winter long.
-Keep reading for ideas on how to integrate fall tree branches into your interior decorating scheme.
+On the flip side, including elements of the outdoors inside is a cost-effective way to decorate and wonderful way to pay homage to nature, all fall and winter long.
+Keep reading for ideas on how to integrate fallen tree branches into your interior décor.

 A Hanging Coat Rack

 Just in time for jacket-season, we love this creative coat rack idea, using a painted tree branch.
-Not only is this idea cute as can be, but it’s ideal for small entryways lacking closet storage or a mudroom.
+Not only is this idea downright whimsical, but it’s ideal for small entryways lacking closet storage or a mudroom.

 Visit House & Home for full instructions on how to make this hanging coat rack.